VladCherniavsky/InBrief-React/README.md

 * code quality tool: ESLint

-:bulb:  *You can\'t commit if you have code style error  or tests failed*
+:bulb:  *You can\'t commit if you have code style errors  or test failed*

 ## Used: